 Gorillaz is a virtual band created in 1998 by Damon Albarn and Jamie Hewlett.
 Del joined the band for their 2001 self-titled album, Gorillaz.
 The role of Gorillaz in the music industry is unique and the vocals of Del the Funky Homosapien was a perfect match.
 Del collaborated on two songs “Clint Eastwood” and “Rock the House”.
 Both were released as singles and went on to mainstream success.

 The first single from the album, “Clint Eastwood”, features the music from the theme of the movie The Good, The Bad, and the Ugly throughout the song.
+It is a cult classic and a song Rabbit Hole Music called one of the best hip hop tracks of the 90’s.
 The second single, “Rock the House”, has a sick horn section loop sampled from “Modesty Blaise”.
 Del the Funky Homosapien was the only artist to provide vocals for the song.

 Mid ’00s and Late 00’s

 During the mid 2000’s Del focused on the Hiero Imperium label as well as other collaborations.
 During this time, Elektra records released The Best of Del tha Funkee Homosapien: The Elektra Years.
 This was done without approval from Del and in return he pleaded with listeners not to purchase the release.
-The album contained the songs from his first two releases that were on Elektra, I Wish My Brother George Was Here and No Need for Alarm.
+The album contained the songs from his first two releases that were on Elektra, I Wish My Brother George Was Here and No Need for Alarm, both included in our top 10 list of Del tha Funkee Homosapien albums ranked.

 During the late 2000’s released a string of new music including the albums Eleventh Hour (2008), Funk Man (The Stimulus Package) (2009), and Automatik Statik (2009).